agityaviandra/hiring-management/README.md

 ## Known Limitations

-- Please make sure you clear cache your browser if some blank pages appeared
+- Please make sure you clear cache and hard refresh your browser if some blank pages appeared
 - Dont forget to clear all local storage (optional)
 - All role email and password is visible in login page
 ---